-The CDRC Masters Dissertation Scheme is organised by Prof Paul Longley (UCL), Mel Chesnokov (UCL), Clare Ruthven-Stuart (University of Oxford) and Hon Prof Keith Dugmore (UCL) and has been supported by over 25 companies and the Demographics User Group since it was introduced in 2012.
+The CDRC Masters Dissertation Scheme is organised by Prof Paul Longley (UCL), Mel Chesnokov (UCL), Clare Ruthven-Stuart (University of Oxford) and Hon Prof Keith Dugmore (UCL) and has been supported by over 25 companies and the Data Analysts User Group (DUG) since it was introduced in 2012.

 The programme supports the ESRC’s aim of developing its engagement between academia and the private sector, particularly in the field of large data sets.
 The scheme provides a unique and invaluable opportunity for Masters students to work on large commercial datasets which would otherwise be unobtainable or extremely costly.
 It also provides opportunities to conduct research on real-world problems faced by large businesses.
 Consequently, the programme has had positive implications for graduate recruitment.
 Most of the students from previous years of the programme immediately went on to work in the data industry (some at their sponsor companies).
 In addition, 10 students have joined the CDRC as research students – some of which are pursuing PhDs with the support of their original sponsors from the dissertation programme.